TakeOnlyPhotos/TakeOnlyPhotos/README.md

 - 👋 Hi, I’m @TakeOnlyPhotos
 - 👀 I’m interested in ... history
 - 🌱 I’m currently learning ...
-Python, Markdown
+Python, github, Markdown
 - 💞️ I’m looking to collaborate on ...
 FOSS projects
-- 📫 How to reach me ...
-TBD
+- 📫 How to reach me ... tbd

 <!---
 TakeOnlyPhotos/TakeOnlyPhotos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.